 “It's great to see businesses adopting more technology instead of inefficient manual processes, but disparate systems are not always leading to efficiency.
 A single view of a business, with the same information available to multiple users will lead to better profitability, increased productivity and accurate data for planning purposes.
 It also enables wholesalers to extract data much more easily and analyse and manipulate the data to assist with reporting.

-“Here at OGL Computer, we take our clients through a comprehensive process to ensure we fully understand their business and the way they operate and then map their processes into our software.
+“Here at OGL Software, we take our clients through a comprehensive process to ensure we fully understand their business and the way they operate and then map their processes into our software.
 We also plan the migration process from data transfer to go live in detail to minimise business disruption.”

 Survey conducted September 2019